avajs/ava/readme.md

 });
 ```

-[#111](https://github.com/sindresorhus/ava/issues/111) is tracking this item as a potential enhancement.

 ### Promise support

 If you return a promise in the test you don't need to explicitly end the test as it will end when the promise resolves.